erikandersson96/first-milestone/README.md

 ### Devices
-Something thats worth mentioning is that I've tested the majority of these devices within `Chrome dev tool`, I have not had physical access to test these devices.
+Something that's worth mentioning is that I've tested the majority of these devices within `Chrome dev tool`, I have not had physical access to test these devices.
 I have tested the responsiveness and aesthetics on the following devices and browsers:

 * **Apple**